The Problem of Dehydration

 - Underlying health conditions

 In addition, whether or not a person is used to an environment also plays a role.
 For example, those new to working in a hot climate must gradually acclimate.
 Doing too much too fast can result in quicker dehydration.

 Fortunately, prevention can happen through some simple approaches.
 These include the following strategies and tips:

 - Make sure water and electrolyte drinks are always readily available.
 Fruit also helps since it contains both.

 - Provide reusable bottles and nearby shelters for shade.

 - Enforce regular breaks out of the heat.

 - Check clothing and gear regularly.
-Make sure appropriate PPE is available and wear light-colored, breathable clothing that is kept dry or changed if it gets wet.
+Ensure appropriate PPE is available, and wear light-colored, breathable clothing that is kept dry or changed if it gets wet.

 - Educate & train all employees about hydration.